DEAR IRIS

 You already know this, even if it is hard to admit.
 Many of us once chose the wrong boy for a season.
 It is part of growing up.
 What matters is that she learns to recognize the difference when it counts.

-A man who flatters will say anything in the moment.
+A man who flatters her

-A man who spends freely may be showing off.
+A man who spends money on her

 Stay close to her, Janet.
 Keep the door open.
 Keep your tone even.
 She may test the edges, but she will remember who remained steady when everything else felt uncertain.